 One of the important conditions for achieving high treatment efficacy is good expression of PSMA receptors by tumor cells.
 The high density of PSMA receptors on the surface of cells of the primary tumor and metastases is a guarantee that they will accumulate radioactive Lutetium during the procedure and subsequently receive a high dose of radiation.
 Unfortunately, in the case of development of certain mutations, cancer cells lose their membrane receptor for PSMA.
 In such cases, peptide receptor radionuclide therapy cannot be carried out.

 To assess the expression of the necessary receptors, the patient undergoes PSMA PET/CT with radioactive isotope prior to his treatment.
 The radionuclide firmly binds to atypical cells, thereby making them visible on the tomogram.
 PSMA PET/CT can be used for the clarifying and differential diagnostics of prostate cancer, the detection of distant metastases and the selection of treatment tactics.
-In addition, radioactive isotope disintegrates very quickly, so the patient can leave the hospital just upon the procedure completion, without mandatory isolation in a specialized department.
+In addition, radioactive isotope disintegrates very quickly, so the patient can leave the hospital just upon the procedure finished, without mandatory isolation in a specialized department.

 Comparison of the effectiveness of Lutetium-177 PSMA therapy and other treatment methods (VISION trial)

 Lutetium-177 is selected as the main radionuclide for targeted therapy of prostate cancer because of its properties, such as high affinity and firm binding to PSMA, prolonged accumulation in the tumor and metastases, high rate of excretion through the kidneys (high renal clearance).
 In the nearest future, the 3rd phase of extensive international clinical trial VISION will be completed.
 This is a prospective, multicenter, randomized trial of the use of Lutetium-177 PSMA in the treatment of patients with metastatic castration-resistant prostate cancer.
-The researchers set themselves the goal of comparing the duration and quality of life of men with prostate cancer during the treatment by means of Lutetium-177 PSMA and in the case of standard treatment (including surgery, radiation therapy, chemotherapy and the use of hormonal drugs).
+The researchers set the goal to themselves of comparing the duration and life quality of men with prostate cancer during the treatment by means of Lutetium-177 PSMA and in the case of standard treatment (including surgery, radiation therapy, chemotherapy and the use of hormonal drugs).

 For the participation in the VISION trial, the patients must meet the following requirements: